 Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) undertook their first national inspections of the Fire and Rescue Service during 2018 and 2019.
 This Service was inspected in the Tranche 2 inspection round, with the findings published in July 2019.
 Overall, the Service was rated as "Good" in all three areas of Effectiveness, Efficiency and People.
 Of the 45 fire and rescue services inspected only 10 received a minimum of three "Good" rating.
 A second round of inspections is now underway, although this has been delayed due to the Coronavirus pandemic.
-All Services in England will now be re-inspected during 2021 and 2022.
+All Services in England are now being re-inspected during 2021 and 2022.
+Our 6-week inspection commenced on 28 February 2022 and we expect to hear the outcomes of the inspection towards the end of the year.

 The Health and Safety Policy was reviewed in 2020 and this sets out the key requirements and expectations for the Service.
 The assurance framework checks that the Service is continuing to deliver against the commitments made in our Health and Safety Policy Statement.
-The Authority has previously achieved the BSI 18001 accreditation and has more recently been working towards the new international standard for occupational health and safety, ISO 45001.
-Accreditation against this standard was achieved in 2020.
+The Authority achieved accreditation to the new international standard for occupational health and safety, ISO 45001, in 2020.
+Two scheduled continual assessment visits were carried out by BSI during 2021/22 and re-confirmed our accreditation to ISO 45001.
 In addition, the Service monitors a suite of corporate indicators against a common performance tolerance through the Health, Safety and Welfare Committee, Strategic Leadership Team and the Finance & Audit Committee.